 People are naturally drawn to stones.
 There's just something about a neat looking rock...
-But as ethical consumers, we must question the social and environmental impacts of our collections.
-The mining and cutting of stones can be secretive, making ethical sourcing an ongoing challenge.
+But as ethical consumers, we should question the social and environmental impacts of our collections.
+The mining and cutting of stones can be secretive and dangerous, making ethical sourcing an ongoing challenge.

 While I believe recycled metal has its merits, I am also aware that it is not a complete answer to the question of sustainability in jewelry.
-Other industries demand precious metals as well, so even if the entire jewelry industry switched to recycled metal, mining would still occur.
 Because of this, I seek out other sustainability strategies alongside the use of recycled metal.

 14/20 Gold Fill:

 Simply put, gold filled metal is the step between gold plating and solid gold.
-Usually, this is a core of brass with a layer of gold pressure bonded to the outside.
-Gold fill metal is required to be 5% gold by weight.
-Don't use polishing cloths on gold-fill, as they contain a mild abrasive that may wear away the gold.
+Gold fill refers to a core of brass with a layer of gold pressure bonded to the outside.
+Unlike gold plated metals, gold fill metal is required to be 5% gold by weight.
+Avoid using polishing cloths on gold-fill, as they contain a mild abrasive that can wear away the gold.
 Instead, use a soft cloth or wash with mild soap and water.
-Our gold-fill wire is made in the United States.
+Our gold fill wire is made in the United States.

-All of our sterling silver chains are made in USA or Italy.
+All of our sterling silver chains are made in the US or Italy.

 We use recycled shipping boxes from EcoEnclose, which is a local Colorado business, and seal them up with plastic-free kraft paper tape.
-Our care and contact cards are printed on recycled kraft paper by Tower Press, a woman-owned business.
+Our care and contact cards are printed on 100% recycled kraft paper.

 Each order includes a cotton pouch and jewelry box.
 The cotton pouches were dyed with natural cutch bark and black mallow flowers by local artist Indigo & Goldenrod.
 Each one is a unique work of art and I am so excited to share them with you.